 About Lenfest Plaza

-Lenfest Plaza is located directly across from the entrance of the new Convention Center expansion, expected to host 1.5 million visitors annually.
-As the start of the “Museum Mile”, Lenfest Plaza will not only be a destination and gathering place, it will also connect convention-goers and the public on North Broad with the museums on the Benjamin Franklin Parkway: the Barnes Foundation (opening in 2012), the Academy of Natural Sciences, The Franklin Institute, the Rodin Museum, and the Philadelphia Museum of Art.
+Lenfest Plaza is located directly across from the entrance of the Pennsylvania Convention Center.
+More than a destination and gathering place, the Plaza also connects convention-goers and the public on North Broad Street with the museums on the Benjamin Franklin Parkway: the Barnes Foundation, the Academy of Natural Sciences, The Franklin Institute, the Rodin Museum, and the Philadelphia Museum of Art.

 Lenfest Plaza is made possible by a generous gift from Marguerite and H. F. Gerry Lenfest with additional financial support from the City of Philadelphia and many other generous patrons.
 The project holds special significance to Marguerite Lenfest, a PAFA board member.
-Marguerite’s grandfather was a student at the Pennsylvania Academy of the Fine Arts, and her great-great-grandfather, a painter, exhibited at the Academy.
+Marguerite’s grandfather was a student at the Pennsylvania Academy of the Fine Arts, and her great-great-grandfather, a painter, exhibited at PAFA.